Ryan-yang125/ChatLLM-Web/README.md

-- web-llm-next:chat with llm totally in your brower with webgpu
+- ChatLLM-Web:chat with llm totally in your brower with webgpu

-init: load web-llm with web worker reference https://github.com/DustinBrett/daedalOS